Bus Accident Lawyer

 Can a personal injury lawyer bring back a life or restore an accident victim’s health?
 We wish we could.
 What we can do is secure damages for pain and suffering, medical expenses, lost wages and earning capacity, scarring or disfigurement, and the loss of enjoyment of life.
 Family members who lost a loved one may be compensated through a wrongful death claim.

-If you or your loved one has been the victim of a vehicle accident involving a motorcoach, tour bus or chartered bus or even a school bus, call the Louthian Law Firm at 803-454-12001.
+If you or your loved one has been the victim of a vehicle accident involving a motorcoach, tour bus or chartered bus or even a school bus, call an experienced bus accident lawyer today at 803-454-12001.
 We believe you deserve more than a chance – you deserve a voice.
 You deserve the truth.
 You deserve justice.